 Tyrannosaurus Rex ceramic, glaze, 15.5″ x 13″ x 8″:

-Also available are “baby” sized sculptures for approximately $100.
+Also available are “baby” sized sculptures for approximately $100 (subject to change).
 These ceramic smaller versions measure approximately (6″ x 5″ x 8″) depending on the dinosaur.

 Baby Dinosaur sculptures: